5G Primer

 Investment

-Canada currently has some of the best mobile wireless networks in the world, with the fastest download speeds in the G7 and 99% of Canadians within range of LTE, or 4G, networks.
-To achieve this milestone, Canada’s facilities-based wireless carriers – the operators that build and operate Canada’s wireless networks – have invested, as of 2018, close to $50 billion, excluding the cost of acquiring and licensing spectrum.
-In doing so they have invested more as a percentage of revenue than operators in any other G7 country.
+Canada currently has some of the best mobile wireless networks in the world, with some of the fastest and farthest reaching networks in the world.
+To achieve this milestone, Canada’s facilities-based wireless carriers – the operators that build and operate Canada’s wireless networks – have, as of 2021, invested more than $55 billion and another $26 billion to acquire spectrum licenses.
+In doing so they have invested more in capital expenditures on a per subscriber basis than the average investment in other G7 country or Australia.

-Maintaining Canada’s leadership position as the world moves towards 5G networks will require significant additional investment by Canada’s facilities-based carriers.
+Maintaining Canada’s leadership position in mobile wireless communications will require significant additional investment by Canada’s facilities-based carriers.
 Making such investments requires a stable regulatory environment that recognizes facilities-based competition as the best way to encourage investment.

 Spectrum

 Canadians are some of the biggest consumers of wireless data in the world, with increases in consumption showing no signs of slowing down.
-Additional spectrum needs to be allocated to mobile wireless services in order to meet the demand.
-In addition, meeting the performance benchmarks for 5G networks will require the combined use of low-band, mid-band, and high-band spectrum.
+Additional spectrum needs to be allocated to mobile wireless services to meet this demand.
+In addition, meeting the performance benchmarks for 5G networks requires the combined use of low-band, mid-band, and high-band spectrum.

 Deployment of 5G infrastructure

-5G will require a greater density of small cells using much smaller equipment.
-This will require more precise cell positioning and a larger number of siting approvals.
+5G requires a greater density of small cells using much smaller equipment.
+This requires more precise cell positioning and a larger number of siting approvals.
 To ensure that the benefits of 5G are fully realized, policymakers at all levels of government must modernize the deployment process to ensure:

 (i) Fair and reasonable access to government-owned land and buildings, including utility poles and streetlights;